Kate Germond . Executive Director & Investigator

 Kim began volunteering as a case worker at Centurion Ministries in September of 2011.
 She became a full-time staff member in March of 2013 and works in conjunction with Gene Truncellito in overseeing the development of prospective cases.
 Prior to her employment at Centurion Ministries, Kim worked in the area of insurance law and regulation and in the field of education.
 She received her Bachelor of Science degree from the University of Illinois and law degree from Widener University School of Law.
 She was admitted to practice in the Commonwealth of Pennsylvania in 1994.

-At any given time, Centurion has at least 15 high level volunteers from the area who are our Case Workers.
+At any given time, Centurion has some 15 high level volunteers from the area who are our Case Developers.
 They are often retired lawyers, doctors, scientists, or educators.
 We ask that devote at least eight hours a week to case review work as they serve an extremely important role in the identification and development of prospective cases.
-Each case worker carries 10 to 20 cases and is responsible for collecting and summarizing the facts of the case as they are developed via correspondence directly with the inmate and verified through documentation.
+Each case developer is responsible for collecting and summarizing the facts of the case as they are developed via correspondence directly with the inmate and verified through documentation.
 This position requires a logical thought process and the ability to methodically summarize critical details into a cohesive report.

 Midge .
 Office Support